OFC Spartak Pleven

 OFK Spartak (ОФК Спартак) is a Bulgarian municipal association football club from the city of Pleven founded on 10 September 1919.
 It currently competes in the Second League, the second tier of Bulgarian football.
 The team's greatest achievements are the Bulgarian Cup final in 1957 and the third place in the Bulgarian Championship during the following season.

-Spartak was once among the most prominent and consistent teams in the Bulgarian A Group.
-Between 1952 and 1988, Spartak only missed 5 seasons of top flight football.
-However, after 1989, a decline began in the club, and Spartak has not played in the A Group since the 2001–02 season.
+Spartak Pleven made its debut in the A Group during the 1952 A Group season.
+Spartak established itself as one of the most consistent teams in the Bulgarian A Group, only missing five seasons of top flight football between 1952 and 1988.
+However, after 1989, Spartak began gradually declining, mostly due to financial constraints, with the club only managing to play three top flight seasons since then, most recently during the 2001–02 season.